-Hanauma Bay, located on the very southeast side of Honolulu, on the island of Oahu, Hawaii, is one of the most popular attractions to visit on the island.
+Hanauma Bay, located southeast of Honolulu, on Oahu, Hawaii, is one of the most popular attractions on the island.

-Everyday thousands of both tourist and locals from Hawaii show up at this beautiful natural bay, which is carved into a crater, and surrounded by green mountain walls.
+Every day, thousands of tourists and locals from Hawaii show up at this beautiful natural bay carved into a crater and surrounded by green mountain walls.

-Hanauma Bay is more than just a beach, it's a nature preserve and a sea life sanctuary, known for its reef and abundance of marine life.
+Hanauma Bay is more than just a beach; it's a nature preserve and a sea life sanctuary known for its coral reef and abundance of marine life.

-You can come to do some swimming and relaxing on the beach, but the main reason most people visit is to enjoy the world-class snorkeling.
+You can come to do some swimming and relax on the beach, but most people visit to enjoy the world-class snorkeling.

-Hanauama Bay is a nature preserve, which is operated by the state – so it's a protected area – and that's great because it also means that the natural environment is regulated and maintained.
+Hanauma Bay is a nature preserve operated by the state – so it's a protected area – and that's great because it also means that the natural environment is regulated and maintained.

-From the parking lot, you have a nice view of Koko Head Crater, another awesome place to visit, and also the nearby Makapu'u Lighthouse trail.
+You have a nice view of Koko Head Crater, another excellent place to visit, and the nearby Makapu'u Lighthouse trail from the parking lot.

 The parking lot is at the top of the bay, so after parking, make sure you first get an overview look of the gorgeous bay below.

-From above, you can really see the incredible coral reef formations, and even spot some schools of fish in the crystal clear water below.
+You can see the incredible coral reef formations and even spot some schools of fish in the crystal clear water below.

-Also, if you visit in the right time of the year, and have a bit of luck, you might be able to spot a humpback whale in the distance (just outside of the bay, there are very deep blue waters, and it's a prime spot for whale watching).
+Also, if you visit at the right time of the year and have a bit of luck, you might be able to spot a humpback whale in the distance (just outside of the bay, there are intense blue waters, and it's a prime spot for whale watching).

-After paying the entrance fee, you are first required to go into the Marine Education Center and watch a short film about marine conservation, the do's and don'ts for taking care of the reef, and some brief information about Hanauma Bay itself.
+After paying the entrance fee, you are first required to go into the Marine Education Center and watch a short film about marine conservation, the do's and don'ts for taking care of the reef, and some brief information about Hanauma Bay.

-Though it might be a bit boring, and though you'll just want the film to be over so you can get to the cool water below, I think the film is a good way to make more people aware of how to preserve and take care of the reef and bay.
+Though it might be a bit boring, and you'll want the film to be over so you can get to the cool water below, it's an excellent way to make more people are aware of what it takes to preserve and care for the reef and bay.

-From the top parking lot, it takes about five minutes to walk to the beach below.
-Alternatively, there's a small trolley, and for a small fee you can ride down or up if you need to.
+Alternatively, there's a small trolley, and for a small fee, you can ride down or up if you need to.

-The beach itself is incredibly beautiful, brown coarse sand, green mountain walls, and calm lapping water that's clear and refreshing.
+The beach itself is stunning, with coarse brown sand, green mountain walls, and calm lapping water that's clear and refreshing.

-It's best if you have your own mask and snorkel, but if you don’t, you can rent a set along the beach.
+It's best if you have your own mask and snorkel, but you can rent a set along the beach if you don't.

 Entrance fee: $7.50